maiconrs95/dev-full-cycle-3.0/challenges/1.docker/server/README.md

 And then, you can access `localhost:8080` using you browser to see the app on line.

-To create a new user, you can access `/create` page an then back to the home page.
+To create a new user, you can access `/create` page and then, back to the home page.